cubexch/gitbook/exchange-info/verification-keys/withdraw-with-verification-key.md

 # Withdraw with Verification Key

 With a successfully registered Verification Key, you may sign and send withdrawal or transfer requests to the Cube Api.
 You may use the same verification key to sign many subsequent withdrawals.

-{% tabs %}
-{% tab title="Withdrawal Example" %}
+Note that you must use the published [`@cubexch/electrum`](https://www.npmjs.com/package/@cubexch/electrum) module here as well to encode the verification key into the format required by the Api.

 ```typescript
 import nacl from 'tweetnacl';